brian-j-smith/Mamba.jl/doc/mcmc/distributions.rst

     #.
 Create a ``quote`` block for the new distribution.
 Assign the block a variable name, say ``extensions``, preceded by the ``@everywhere`` macro to ensure compatibility when **julia** is run in multi-processor mode.

     #.
 The *Distributions* package contains types and method definitions for new distributions.
-Load the package and import the package's methods (indicated below) to be extended.
+Load the package and import any of its methods (indicated below) that are extended.

     #.
 Declare the new distribution subtype, say ``D``, within the block.
 Any constructors explicitly defined for the subtype should accept un-typed or abstract-type (``Real``, ``AbstractArray``, or ``DenseArray``) arguments.
 Implementing constructors in this way ensures that they will be callable with the *Mamba* ``Stochastic`` and ``Logical`` types.